Women's Softball World Cup: Hosting

 The 1970 edition was hosted by Japan in Osaka.
 The 1974 edition was played in Stratford, United States.
 The 1978 games were played in San Salvador, El Salvador.
 The 1982 competition was hosted by in Chinese Taipei in Taipei.
 The 1986 edition was hosted by New Zealand and held in Auckland.
 In 1990, the competition was played in Normal, Illinois.
 The 1994 edition was played in St. John's, Newfoundland.
 Japan hosted the 1998 competition in Fujinomiya.
 The 2002 Championships were held in Saskatoon, Canada.
 China hosted the 2006 Championships in Beijing.
 The 2010 edition was hosted by Venezuela.
 The 2012 championship took place in Whitehorse, Yukon, Canada.
 The 2014 championships were held in Haarlem, Netherlands.
-The 2016 Tournament was held in Surrey, British Columbia.
+The 2016 tournament was held in Surrey, British Columbia.
+The 2018 tournament was held in Chiba, Japan.
+The 2022 tournament was held in Birmingham, Alabama.
+The 2024 tournament was held in Castions di Strada and Buttrio, Italy.